Halle Berry Lifts Her Shirt To Show Off ‘Ripped Abs’ In Sweaty New Instagram Post

 Happy #FitnessFriday, everyone!
 There’s no better feeling than setting a goal and smashing it.
 One of my goals for #BruisedTheMovie?
 Ripped Abs – and today?
 I finally got them, and it feels unbelievable!
 This #FitnessFriday, I encourage you guys to set your bar.
 What is your fitness goal?
 Set the BAR higher than you think, share your goal in the comments and HOLD yourself to it.
 The work won’t be easy, but that pay off?
 Worth every damn second.
 In the meantime, head to stories for my #BruisedTheMovie workout, courtesy of my performance coach @mubarakmalik, aka "Bar" and put that inner-warrior to the test!
 Happy Friday! ♥️

 “Oh wow!
 You are always so inspiring @halleberry.
 I want me a six pack too!
-Time to smash some goals!” one of the actress’ Instagram followers wrote in the comments section of the post.
+Time to smash some goals!” one of the actress’s Instagram followers wrote in the comments section of the post.

 “Congrats on achieving your goal!
 You look amazing!” another loyal fan stated.